jtak01/FPStracking/readme.txt

 general layout:
 >shottrracker, decibelmeter
-	>These will belong in there own javascript files
+	>These will belong in their own javascript files
 >scene.html
 	>page layout: canvas, live video of user in corner
 	>canvas contains an array of objects of images